microsudaqua/Microsudaqua/content/pt/groups/observatory/map.md

 weight = 120 # Order that this section will appear.

-title = "Mapa Interativo"
+title = "Rede Latinoamericana de Observatórios Microbianos" subtitle = "Mapa Interativo"
-# subtitle = "Red Colaborativa en ecologia Microbiana de América Latina"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.